Shirhabeel/Shirhabeel/README.md

 ---

+## 🧩 Software Engineering Practices
+As part of my postgraduate coursework and team projects, I actively apply **software engineering principles** across the development lifecycle.
+This includes:

+- **Project Planning & Management:** Using tools like Trello for task organization, sprint planning, and progress tracking within agile workflows.
+- **Requirements Analysis & Documentation:** Engaging in discussions to define system requirements and document user stories, use cases, and functional specifications.
+- **Team Collaboration & Communication:** Coordinating with teammates and stakeholders to align goals, define contracts, and ensure clear communication throughout project phases.
+- **Cost & Effort Estimation:** Learning and practicing methods for project cost estimation, risk assessment, and resource allocation.
+- **Change & Version Control:** Implementing structured **change management** and **version control** processes through Git and GitHub.
+- **Software Quality & Testing:** Focusing on maintainable, testable code and applying peer reviews and validation strategies to ensure software reliability.

+These experiences are helping me strengthen both my **technical** and **professional** skills as a software engineer.

+---

 ## 🎯 Goals
 - Gain hands-on experience with **AWS cloud platforms**
 - Work on small-scale projects integrating **web, mobile, and cloud technologies**